Prevent peak load spikes using constraint attribute rules

 Peak load (or peak demand) can fluctuate many times on a daily cycle and its values can vary between services.
 As a result, default values and domains are not effective tools to maintain data integrity for this attribute.
 A solution is to author a constraint attribute rule using the Arcade global $originalFeature in the attribute rules profile that will detect large changes assigned to the peakload attribute.
 The $originalFeature Arcade global presents the state of the feature before the edit, giving the script author flexibility to compare the current values of $feature with the original values of the feature.

 While peak load can change on a daily basis, the value range is generally consistent day to day and should only reflect broad changes on a monthly or seasonal basis.
 Using a new constraint rule applied to the peakload field will trigger an edit to fail when a change to the field is too large.
-In a later step, you will enhance this error detection by creating a calculation attribute rule to populate a row in a table to log the changes made to the peakload field.
+Later, you'll enhance this error detection by creating a calculation attribute rule to populate a row in a table to log the changes made to the peakload field.

 Next, you'll add an attribute rule.
 Attribute rules enhance the editing experience and improve data integrity for geodatabase datasets.
 They are user-defined rules that can be used to automatically populate attributes, restrict invalid edits during edit operations, and perform quality assurance checks on existing features.